trishanku-org/heaven/README.md

 The additional container `gitcd-pr` used to automate the merging of changes from the controller into the upstream repository has now been replaced with the [`AutomatedMerge`](api/v1alpha1/automatedmerge_types.go) resource which generates a separate `Deployment` for this purpose.
-This redesign was to help coordinate changes flowing into any upstream branch which might become a bottleneck.
+This redesign is to help coordinate changes flowing into any upstream branch which might become a bottleneck.
-It also provides maximal flexibility in designing the change-flow between the controllers (from a central upstream branch to completely decentralised branches pulling changes from each other).
+It also provides maximal flexibility in designing the network of coordination-flow between the controllers (from a central upstream branch to completely decentralised branches pulling changes from one another).

 #### Headless Kubernetes Cluster

-This approach for coordinating Kuberenetes controllers without the need for a central control-plane creates the possibility of a fully decentralised Kubernetes cluster where each component/controller works independently while coordinating amongst one another via Git in such a way that the phenomenon of a Kubernetes cluster emerges when without a central control-plane.
+This approach for coordinating Kuberenetes controllers without the need for a central control-plane creates the possibility of a fully decentralised Kubernetes cluster where each component/controller works independently while coordinating amongst one another via Git in such a way that the phenomenon of a Kubernetes cluster emerges even without a central control-plane.
 Perhaps such a fully decentralised Kubernetes cluster could be called a *headless* Kubernetes cluster.

 ![Headless Kubernetes Cluster ](docs/images/svg/headless-kubernetes/11.svg)